-The marijuana industry is continually evolving and change is the norm.
+The cannabis industry is continually evolving and change is the norm.
 Companies want to hire people who understand the industry and the current climate and regulations.
-Therefore, it’s extremely important that you keep up on industry news and updates at the local, state, and federal levels.
+Therefore, it’s extremely important that you keep up on industry terminology, news and updates at the local, state, and federal levels.

 Tip: Learn more about cannabis college courses and degrees here.